maintainerati/site/content/code-of-conduct.md

 ### Code of Conduct

-All attendees, organizers, speakers, sponsors, and volunteers at WONTFIX Cabal are required to abide by the code of conduct.
+All attendees, organizers, speakers, sponsors, and volunteers at Maintainerati are required to abide by the code of conduct.
 Organizers will enforce this code throughout the event.
 We expect cooperation from all participants to help ensure a safe environment for everyone.

-The WONTFIX Cabal is dedicated to providing a safe, inclusive, welcoming, harassment-free conference experience for everyone regardless of gender, gender identity, gender expression, sexual orientation, ability, physical appearance, body size, socioeconomic status, race, age, or religion (or lack thereof).
+The Maintainerati is dedicated to providing a safe, inclusive, welcoming, harassment-free conference experience for everyone regardless of gender, gender identity, gender expression, sexual orientation, ability, physical appearance, body size, socioeconomic status, race, age, or religion (or lack thereof).

 #### Expected Behavior